LucidIndian/bd-site/_posts/2025-04-07-bots-almost-wrecked-my-new-app.markdown

 ### Visibility into bot activity

-I'm sending myself an email with data about the deterred registrant whenever the honeypot gets triggered.
-The email includes the user's IP, duration to sign up, etc. I review for patterns to know how to adjust my honeypot.
+I'm sending myself an email with data about the deterred bot registrant whenever the honeypot catches one.
+The email includes the IP, duration to sign up, etc. I review for patterns to know how and if to adjust my honeypot.

 ### What worked against the bots?